CHAGALL at Jane Kahan Gallery

 MARC CHAGALL (1887- 1985) is by many standards one of the most successful artists of the twentieth century.
-Raised in a poor Jewish family in the village of Vitebsk in old Russia, he forged a unique career in virtually every artistic medium.
-From his early Cubist paintings to his book illustrations, stage sets, ceramics, stained glass windows, tapestry and fine art prints, Chagall’s haunting, exuberant, poetic images have enjoyed universal appeal.
+Raised in a poor Jewish family in the village of Vitebsk in pre-revolutionary Russia, he forged a unique career in virtually every artistic medium.
+From his early Cubist paintings to his book illustrations, stage sets, ceramics, stained glass windows, fine art prints, and Marc Chagall tapestry, his haunting, exuberant, poetic images have enjoyed universal appeal.

 CHAGALL TAPESTRIES